molejar/pyIMX/README.md

 This repository collects a useful tools and python modules targeted for [IMX Applications Processors](http://www.nxp.com/products/microcontrollers-and-processors/arm-processors/i.mx-applications-processors).

-> This project is still in alpha phase.
+> This project is still in developing phase.
 Please, test it and report the issues.

 Dependencies
 ------------